How to keep your horse cool this summer!

 - We’ll do this in two parts – the first part we can talk about general cooling, and then in part two, we will talk about cooling during and after exercise.

 - Sometimes, we can change the routine we have with our horses to accommodate the weather.
 This means that during the heat of the day, our buddies should be where there is shade available, a breeze, and plenty of clean water.
 Sometimes this is the barn, sometimes it is the turnouts.
 Your property will decide for you!

 Clean water is KEY to keeping cool in the summer.

-Be conscious of tempertures, shade, and air flow at shows.
+Be conscious of temperature, shade, and airflow at shows and at home.
 This show has handy tents for horses!

-On super hot and muggy days, you may be tempted to give him a feel good shower, even if he did not just exercise.
+- On super hot and muggy days, you may be tempted to give him a feel-good shower, even if he did not just exercise.
 That’s a great idea!
-Just be sure to use your sweat scraper - rinse, scrape, rinse, scrape, you get the idea.
-Leaving water on your horse let’s his own body temperature heat it up - so in a few minutes he’s just standing there wearing a hot water suit.
+Just be sure to use your sweat scraper – rinse, scrape, rinse, scrape, you get the idea.
 Allow him to dry in the shady breeze or in front of a fan for more effective cooling.

 So – there is your plan!!
 Enjoy the summer and stay cool.

 If you want to easily shop for temp taking tools, you do that here!
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!

 ADC Veterinary Thermometer, Dual Scale, Adtemp 422 – For easy temperature taking